• Product

 Lower Costs

-A “pay-as-you-go” payment model enables organizations to control their IT costs since they pay for only the resources they use.
-Moreover, they don’t have to purchase or maintain their own equipment, which reduces CAPEX (capital expenditures) and lowers TCO (total cost of ownership).
+A pay-as-you-go payment model allows organizations to control their IT costs by paying only for the resources they use.
+Even better, they don’t have to purchase or maintain their equipment, which reduces capital expenditures (CAPEX) and lowers the total cost of ownership (TCO).

 Multiple Storage Options